kotlincook/complex-numbers/README.md

 You can use the constants ZERO, ONE, and INF for 0, 1 and infinity as compley numbers
 * ```val thisIsTrue = -1 / ZERO == INF & ONE / 0 == INF & 3 / INF == ZERO```

+## Special feature
+The feature of this interface is, that it provides the functions mentioned above as default implementations.
+But these functions could easily be replaced (overwritten) by a class which would pass the computation (for example) to the well tested Apache common package due to performance or confidence reasons.